-As it may be used as a stand-alone document, the Executive Summary should present information in a general manner focusing on the key issues and findings.
+As it will be used as a stand-alone document, the Executive Summary should present information in a general manner focusing on the key issues and findings.
 The use of maps and figures to aid in the presentation of information is encouraged.
+The Executive Summary shall also be translated into the two identified Inuvialuktun dialects (see Term 3), which are spoken by some Elders and residents in Tuktoyaktuk and Inuvik.